Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space: Conclusion

 \section{Conclusion}

-In this note we studied the symmetric t-embeddings~$\cT_n$ (or Coulomb gauges) of homogeneous Aztec diamonds~$A_n$ and tested the framework developed in~\cite{CLR2,CLR1} on this classical example of the dimer model that leads to a non-trivial conformal structure of the fluctuations.
-Both analytic arguments and numerical simulations strongly indicate the convergence of the graphs~$(\cT_n,\cO_n)$ of the corresponding origami maps~$\cO_n$ to a Lorentz-minimal surface~$\mathrm{S}_\diamondsuit$ embedded into the Minkowski (or Lorentz) space~$\R^{2+1}$.
+In this note we studied the symmetric t-embeddings~$\cT_n$ of homogeneous Aztec diamonds~$A_n$ and tested the framework developed in~\cite{CLR2,CLR1} on this classical example of the dimer model that leads to a non-trivial conformal structure of the fluctuations.
+Both analytic arguments and numerical simulations strongly indicate the convergence of the graphs~$(\cT_n,\cO_n)$ of the corresponding origami maps~$\cO_n$ to a space-like maximal surface~$\mathrm{S}_\diamondsuit$ embedded into the Minkowski space~$\R^{2,1}$.
 The intrinsic conformal structure of~$\mathrm{S}_\diamondsuit$ provides a new description of the well-studied scaling limit of dimer fluctuations in the liquid regions of~$A_n$.
-Though additional work should be done to get a new rigorous proof of the convergence of fluctuations (see Remark~\ref{rem:missing}), our results strongly support the paradigm of~\cite{CLR2,CLR1}.
+Though additional work is required to get a new rigorous proof of the convergence of fluctuations (see Remark~\ref{rem:missing}), our results strongly support the paradigm of~\cite{CLR2,CLR1}.
+See also the very recent paper~\cite{BNR}, which provides the missing ingredients and thus completes such a proof.